gaenseklein/atomic-micro/README.md

 - replace in project: replace over several files
 - literal search: the find of micro is always a regex - which i dont like (wip, not production ready, comming as soon as possible, will replace grepsearch too)
-- highlight search: highlight all occurances found to make them more visible (cant find)
+- highlight search: highlight all occurances found to make them more visible (didnt find out yet how to highlight/mark programmaticaly, not over syntax)
-- highlight marked: highlight all occurances of marked text to make them more visible
+- highlight marked: highlight all occurances of marked text to make them more visible (didnt find out yet how to highlight/mark programmaticaly, not over syntax)
 - gittab: the tab of atom to stage, commit, push and pull git stages (wip, not production ready)
-- snippets on tab: right now there is snippets-plugin but it has own keystrokes to remember - but maybe its better then using tab for this also?